beast-dev/doc/tutorials/workshop_figtree/workshop_figtree.md

 keywords: phylogeny, FigTree, tutorial
 last_updated: July 17, 2024
 tags: [tutorial]
-summary: 'This tutorial provides a step-by-step tutorial for analyzing virus sequences from various datasets.
-This tutorial is designed to display and summarize annotated summary trees from BEAST and prepare publication-ready figures.'
+summary: 'This tutorial provides a step-by-step tutorial for analyzing an Ebola virus timetree.
+This tutorial can be easily adapted to display and summarize annotated summary BEAST trees and prepare publication-ready figures for other datasets.'
 sidebar: beast_sidebar
 permalink: workshop_figtree.html
 folder: beast